fastrgv/CoTerminalApps/README.md

 * (q)=quit
 * (?)=help toggle

+Windows games are all located in .\bin\win\;
+Mac games are in ./bin/osx/;
+Linux games are in ./bin/gnu/;

+For example, to play rush-hour on a Mac you would type: bin/osx/crush or else cd to ./bin/osx/ then type crush

 ===========================================================================

 ### CoTerminal-pacman (cpac.adb)
 A primitive version of Pacman with 9 predefined levels.

 For this game, keyboard setup is critical to playability.
-One must have a very short key-delay and fast repeat setting.
+One must have a short key-delay and fast repeat setting.
 The arrow keys, or wasd-keys, or ijkl-keys control movement.
 The (x),(q) keys quit;  (p) pauses game.

-Note that there is a parameter called "tick" inside cpac.adb that is currently set to 0.2 seconds.
-Advanced users might want to adjust this number, then recompile.
-It controls game speed (smaller implies faster).
-Suggestions are welcome.
+Executable can now be given 2 optional command line parameters:
+	* Game Speed 0..9;  0=slow, 5=default=medium, 9=fast;
+	* Ghost Speed 0..9;  0=stopped, 2=default=easy, 9=fast

+So on windows, the command:
+"bin\win\cpac 5 2"
+gives default settings, same as giving no parameters:
+"bin\win\cpac"

 ### CoTerminal-Rush (crush.adb)